makeabilitylab/RASSAR/README.md

 The dataset used for training this model can be downloaded from here: [[Dataset](https://drive.google.com/file/d/1JCkIIQWrFTTWDGzP_-3FhKjh091DB8TV/view?usp=sharing)].

+Please cite this dataset as:

+> Xia Su, Kaiming Cheng, Han Zhang, Jaewook Lee, Wyatt Olson, and Jon E. Froehlich.
+2023.
+A Demonstration of RASSAR: Room Accessibility and Safety Scanning in Augmented Reality.
+In Proceedings of the 25th International ACM SIGACCESS Conference on Computers and Accessibility (ASSETS '23).
+Association for Computing Machinery, New York, NY, USA, Article 90, 1–4. https://doi.org/10.1145/3597638.3614504

 ## Related Work ##
 - [RASSAR](https://makeabilitylab.cs.washington.edu/project/rassar/): RASSAR: Room Accessibility and Safety Scanning in Augmented Reality